ericoporto/ags-manual-wiki/Multimedia.md

     static bool Game.IsAudioPlaying(optional AudioType)

 Returns *true* if there is currently audio playing of the specified type.
-If you don\'t supply an audio type, then *true* will be returned if there is any audio at all playing in the game.
+If you don't supply an audio type, then *true* will be returned if there is any audio at all playing in the game.

 If no audio of the specified type is playing, returns *false*.
 You can